xeluxee/competitest.nvim/README.md

 - View expected output in a bigger window by pressing `a` or `A`
 - View stdout in a bigger window by pressing `o` or `O`
 - View stderr in a bigger window by pressing `e` or `E`
+- Toggle diff view between actual and expected output by pressing `d` or `D`

 Of course all these keybindings can be customized: see `runner_ui` ➤ `mappings` in [configuration](#configuration)